 Visitors can rent or get their own bikes and use the bike path.

-Dauphin Island Marina offers complete assistance to experience fun and frolic at sea when on Dauphin Islands.
+Dauphin Island Marina offers complete assistance to experience fun at sea.

-Located at the foot of the Dauphin Island Bridge, the Dauphin Island Marina is a facility that offers everything you need to conduct a boating trip or expedition.
+Located at the foot of the Dauphin Island Bridge on Lemoyne Drive, the marina offers everything you need to conduct a boating trip or expedition.

-They provide all types of fleet, be it for deep-sea fishing or cruising along the shoreline.
+They provide all types of fleets for deep-sea fishing or cruising along the shoreline.

-Visitors can refuel, oil, get equipment or bait, grab a bite at the Marina.
+Visitors can refuel, oil, get equipment or bait, and grab a bite at Dauphin Island Marina.

 If fishing is your idea of having a good time, Dauphin Island can entertain you endlessly.

-The Cedar Point Fishing Pier Inc is the longest fishing pier on the island and can accommodate you and your chums.
+Cedar Point Pier is the longest fishing pier on the island and can accommodate you and your chums.

 You won't have to wait long as the water is teeming with fish.

-Visitors can get fishing paraphernalia, snacks for themselves, bait for the fish, all from the store nearby.
+Visitors can get fishing paraphernalia, snacks, and bait for the fish, all from the store nearby.

-The Gulfside Golf Course is one of the most scenic golf courses, with a spectacular beach view.
+The Isle Dauphine Golf Course is one of the island's most scenic golf courses with a spectacular beach view.

 Golf enthusiasts can leisurely observe professionals playing and unwind by playing a game or two at this course on Orleans Drive.

-If mini-golf is more up your alley, head over to Island Golf at De Soto Ave for an afternoon of miniature golf.
+If mini-golf is more up your alley, head to Island Golf on De Soto Avenue for the afternoon.

-One of two beaches of Dauphin Island, the West End beach is located at the west point of the island.
+One of Dauphin Island's two beaches, West End Beach is located at the west point of the island.

-The beach offers basic amenities like shower rooms, comfort rooms.
+The beach offers basic amenities like shower rooms and comfort rooms.